royaltm/spectrusty-tutorial/step5.md

 }
 ```

-... and add a new variant to `ModelReq`:
+Let's not forget about `ModelReq`:

 ```rust
 #[derive(Debug, Clone, Copy)]